Namibian Defence Force

 The Namibian Defence Force (NDF) comprises the national military forces of Namibia.
-It was created when the country, then known as South West Africa, gained independence from South Africa in 1990.
+It was created when the country, then known as South West Africa, gained independence from apartheid South Africa in 1990.
 Chapter 15 of the Constitution of Namibia establishes the NDF and defines its role and purpose as, " ... to defend the territory and national interests of Namibia".

 Namibia's military was born from the integration of the formerly belligerent People's Liberation Army of Namibia (PLAN), military wing of the South West African People's Organization, and the South West African Territorial Force (SWATF) – a security arm of the former South African administration.
-The British formulated the force integration plan and began training the NDF, which consists of five battalions and a small headquarters element.
+The British formulated the force integration plan and began training the NDF, which consisted of five battalions and a small headquarters element.
 The United Nations Transitional Assistance Group (UNTAG)'s Kenyan infantry battalion remained in Namibia for three months after independence to assist in training the NDF and stabilize the north.
 Martin Shalli and Charles 'Ho Chi Minh' Namoloh were involved in the negotiations that allowed the Kenyan infantry battalion to remain for that period.

 Purpose

-The main roles of the Namibian Defence Force are to ensure the sovereignty and territorial integrity of the country by guarding against external aggression, both conventional and unconventional; prevent violation of Namibia's territorial integrity; and provide assistance to civil authorities in guarding and protecting government buildings and key installations as provided in the Defence Act.
+The main roles of the Namibian Defence Force are to ensure the sovereignty and territorial integrity of the country by guarding against external aggression, both conventional and unconventional; prevent violation of Namibia's territorial integrity; and assist civil authorities in guarding and protecting government buildings and key installations as provided in the Defence Act.

 Defence spending and percentage of GDP included $90 million in 1997/98, 2.6% of GDP.
 The 73.1 million figure in 2002 was 2.4% of GDP.
 These figures are almost certainly CIA World Factbook estimates.